 Block on Trump's Asylum Ban Upheld by Supreme Court

 Caring for a loved one as they age can be emotionally, financially, and legally difficult.
-Estate planning, long-term care, and guardianship decisions are never easy, and you may also be facing issues with Social Security, health care benefits, or elder abuse.
+Estate planning, power of attorney, nursing home care, long-term care, and guardianship decisions are never easy.

-Those hospital stays for elderly patients can get expensive.
+Hospital stays for older adult patients can get expensive.
 And if Medicare doesn't cover the full costs of medical treatment, does that mean the patient's family is on the hook for the rest?

-Sadly, many elderly Americans live in poverty.
+Sadly, many older adult Americans live in poverty.
 And even more disturbing is that we may have been underestimating the poverty rate for people 65 and older.

-If you have more questions about legal decisions or responsibilities for elder loved ones, contact an experienced elder law attorney today.
+If you have more questions about legal decisions or responsibilities for older adult loved ones, contact an experienced older adult law attorney today.